Dieter Medicus

 Dieter Medicus (9 May 1929 – 6 June 2015) was a German jurist.
-Until his retirement in 1994 he was professor of Private Law and history of Ancient law at the University of Munich.
+Until his retirement in 1994, he was professor of Private Law and history of Ancient law at LMU Munich.

 Life

 Medicus was born 1929 in Berlin.
 His father was a chemist.
-He studied law at the Humboldt University Berlin, University of Würzburg and University of Münster.
-In 1954 he passed the first state exam (erstes juristisches Staatsexamen) and in 1957 the second state exam (zweites Staatsexamen)) in Münster.
+He studied law at the Humboldt University of Berlin, the University of Würzburg and the University of Münster.
+In 1954, he passed the first state exam (erstes juristisches Staatsexamen) and in 1957, the second state exam (zweites Staatsexamen)) in Münster.
 He was a doctoral student of Max Kaser (dissertation Zur Geschichte des Senatus consultum Velleianum—‘On the History of the Senatus Consultum Velleianium’ in 1956) and habilitated in 1962 (Id quod interest.
 Studien zum römischen Recht des Schadensersatzes—‘Id quod interest.
 Studies about the Roman law of damages’).
-In 1962 he was full professor at the University of Kiel, afterwards at the University of Tübingen (1966) and Regensburg (1969).
-From 1978 to 1994 was full professor of Private Law and history of Ancient law at the University of Munich.
+In 1962, he was full professor at Kiel University, afterward at the University of Tübingen (1966) and the University of Regensburg (1969).
+From 1978 to 1994, he was full professor of Private Law and history of Ancient law at LMU Munich.

 Medicus is author of the standard text book on German private Law (Bürgerliches Recht, 23rd edition 2011).
 Bürgerliches Recht was translated into Japanese (Doitsu-minpō, 1997) and hailed as “beacon of scholarly writing”.
 It is “well-known to every German lawyer” and even cited by courts.
 His book on the General Part of the German Civil Code (Allgemeiner Teil des Bürgerlichen Rechts) was translated into Chinese (De guo min fa zong lun, 2000).
 His text books on the law of obligations were translated into Spanish (tratado de las relaciones obligacionales, 1995).
 He was one of the advisors of the German Government during the reform of the law of obligations (Schuldrechtsreform) in 2002.

 Memberships and honours

 Medicus was elected member of the Bavarian Academy of Sciences and Humanities (Class for History and Philosophy) in 1980.
-He was awarded a doctorate honoris causa by the University of Regensburg in 1999 and by the University of Halle-Wittenberg in 2008.
+He was awarded a doctorate honoris causa by the University of Regensburg in 1999 and by Martin Luther University Halle-Wittenberg in 2008.